Your cart is currently empty!

 Can I 'hide' ingredients in the food?

-When your child asks, you say, "Darling, I can see how you would think it’s helpful to know what’s in the food.
+Provide the food that you know your child needs.
+If you're frying an egg, go ahead and use oil.
+When your child anxiously or angrily asks if you used oil, you can say, "Darling, I can see how you would think it's helpful to know what's in the food.
 And at the same time, we know it makes things harder.
-So for a while, we’re not going to discuss ingredients.
+So for a while, we're not going to discuss ingredients.
 Trust us to serve you what you need.
-I’ve heard of a great new series on Netflix, by the way, would you find it for us?"
+I've heard of a great new series on Netflix, by the way, would you find it for us?"

 Can I let my child choose their food?